rsmith-github/smart_rota/README.md

 ## Overview

-Rota Management System is a comprehensive, non-industry-specific rota-management platform designed to streamline time management and enhance communication between management and team members.
+Smart Rota is a comprehensive, non-industry-specific rota-management platform designed to streamline time management and enhance communication between management and team members.
 It addresses common challenges in shift management, such as memory lapses and inaccuracies in shift timings, by empowering employees to request changes to their rotas and enabling managers to approve these requests efficiently.

 ## Features